cmtt/gulp-di/README.md

 run-time configurations, asynchronous methods for usage with Gulp's asynchronous API, constants etc.

-The following example shows how you could assemble tasks by from constants and modules.
+The following example uses constants and modules in order to compose a helper function.

 ````js
 /* gulpfile.js (refactored version) */